ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/compulsory_school_age_(5_to_16_years)/level_of_development_at_age_5.md

 Eligibility for free school meals (FSM) is used as an indicator of deprivation by the Department for Education.
 Children are eligible for FSM if their parents receive certain benefits.
-FSM are provided to roughly 15% of students.

 ### Type of data
 Administrative data